iBrotNano/TestEnvironment/.github/ISSUE_TEMPLATE/task.md

 ---
 name: Task
-about: Task that has to be done
+about: Not intended for users!
 title: Summary
 labels: task
 assignees: iBrotNano